bgorlick/lightning-rfc/bolts/onion-protocol.md

 ## Overview

-This document describes the construction of an onion routed packet that is used to route a message from a _sender_ to a _recipient_, over a number of intermediate nodes, called _hops_.
+This document describes the construction of an onion routed packet that is used to route a message from a _origin node_ to a _final node_, over a number of intermediate nodes, called _hops_.

 The routing schema is based on the